disconnectme/disconnect/README.markdown

 7. To test after you make a change, be sure to expand the extension listing then press **Reload**.
 8. Push your changes.
-9. Send us pull requests.
+9. Send us pull requests!

 ### In Firefox